EnchantedOrange/Orangebot-node/README.md

 1. Download files

-2. Download Node.js from https://nodejs.org/en/
+2. Download Node.js from `https://nodejs.org/en/`

-3. Type '''npm install''' in command line in the bot folder you downloaded.
+3. Type `npm install` in command line in the bot folder you downloaded.

 4. Make an options.js file and fill it in like below: